mediachain/mediachain/rfc/mediachain-rfc-4.md

-At this level, the system can already simply work asynchronously, by having readers periodcally poll publishers for new statements and writers push new statements to other publishers.
-It is sufficient to have a stable population of online publishers, who ensure the eventual publication of new statements to all readers.
+At this level, the system can already simply work asynchronously, by having readers periodcally poll publishers for new statements and transient writers can push new statements to aggregators.
+It is sufficient to have a stable population of online publishers and aggregators, who ensure the eventual publication of new statements to all interested readers.

 In order to streamline online publication and indexing, stable publishers can organize into pubsub overlays.
 The overlay for a